 - Add a sprinkle of cilantro on top.

 - Serve over rice or couscous if desired.

-- Use pinto beans instead of black.
+- Use pinto beans instead of black, if desired.